 We are passionate about our wonderful Peak District and love sharing our special place with everyone.

 Welcome!
-We are David and Felicity Brown and we live at Hoe Grange Farm, in fact David has lived here all his life, whereas Felicity was born in London, but her family settled in Derbyshire when she was a teenager.
+We are David, Felicity and Caroline Brown and we live at Hoe Grange Farm.
+In fact David has lived here all his life, whereas his wife Felicity was born in London, but her family settled in Derbyshire when she was a teenager.
+Daughter Caroline joined us in the business in 2023.

-We have 3 children Caroline, Michael and Elliot who have grown up in this wonderful environment.
+We have 2 other children, Michael and Elliot, who have grown up in this wonderful environment.
 They are now making their own way through life but can be regularly seen around the farm.
+You may also meet Wren our little granddaughter who is here every Tuesday.

-We love animals and as well as all the usual farm animals we share our lives with a cheeky Jack Russell called Fudge and two cats Kit&Kat (yes we like chocolate!)
+We love animals and as well as all the usual farm animals we share our lives with a cheeky Jack Russell called Fudge and a black cat called Kat.

-Our horse Oliver is also part of the family.
-Oliver came on holiday with a group in 2008 and never went home, and has recently been joined by Rocco, a youngster who is just learning the ropes.
+Our horses Oliver and Rocco are also part of the family.
+Oliver came on holiday with a group in 2008 and never went home, and has recently been joined by Rocco, a youngster who is learning the ropes.

 Meet Farmer David and other animals and discover where your food comes from.